What we’ve seen

 Top incident categories

-The top three incident categories in 2019 remain the same as those in 2018:
+The top three incident categories in 2020 are:

 Top types of scams and fraud